microsoft/cloud-advocate-workshops/IaaS-VM-Administration/Lab-Instructions-Section-4.md

 +++az vm encryption show --name SYD-LINUX -g InfraResourceGroup -o table+++

 ### Exercise 4.2.
 Configure Azure Software Update and Hotpatch

+In this exercise you will configure Azure Software Update and Hotpatch

+4.2	You can see a quick audio free video showing the lab steps here: [Exercise 4.2 Demo Video](https://youtu.be/jIcg8lhV8AQ)

 1. In the Search bar of the Azure Portal, type **Virtual Machines** and then choose **Virtual Machines**.
 2. In the list of virtual machines, select **SYD-LINUX**.